-In addition to those covered by Medicaid, nearly half a million Pennsylvanians rely on federal support to pay for their exchange-based insurance premiums.
-Without an extension of that help, 90 percent of those people would see substantial increases in cost for their health care coverage.
+In addition to those covered by Medicaid, more than 378 million Pennsylvanians rely on federal support to pay for their exchange-based insurance premiums.
 Helping pay the premiums for hard-working Pennsylvanians who could not otherwise afford coverage is vital to preserving access to care and preventing a rise in uncompensated care for providers.